 Important Information for International Applicants

-All applicants who have received their preparatory education outside of the United States must have the equivalent of a US bachelor's degree and a Master of Social Work degree.
+Documentation of previous academic training: All applicants who have received their preparatory education outside of the United States must have the equivalent of a US bachelor's degree and a Master of Social Work degree.
 We may request that your MSW degree be reviewed by CSWE to ensure equivalency with CSWE Accredited MSW programs.
-Two official copies of all records of any previous schooling must be submitted as official documents from each institution.
+Two official copies of all transcripts of any previous schooling must be submitted as official documents from each institution.
 Official documents must bear the actual (not photocopied) signature of the registrar and the official seal or stamp of the institution.
 The records must include dates of enrollment, a year-by-year listing of courses pursued with credit or time allotted and the grade obtained in each course, your rank in the total class or group (if determined by the institution), and verification of conferral date and title of degree.
 Do not send the original of an academic record that cannot be replaced.
 Records issued only once by institutions may be photocopied or certified as "official" copies by school officials or other legal authorities such as notaries or embassies.
 All academic records must be submitted in the original language with English translations.
 The translations (two copies of each) should be certified as accurate and correct by an appropriate public or school official, or sponsoring agency or government.

 Financial resources certification: International students must have sufficient funds available to meet all travel, living, and educational expenses for the length of the program.
 International students are not eligible for US government, State of Michigan, or Michigan State University loans.
 Consequently, international applicants must explore financial assistance from other sources.
 International applicants must submit the Affidavit of Support for Graduate International Students along with requested certifications and supporting documentation before a Certificate of Eligibility (US Department of Justice I-20) can be issued.
 For additional information about being an international student at Michigan State University, please see the Office of International Students and Scholars website.